JosephZelada/alamobot/README.md

 10. Write black box tests so we can be more confident that we're not breaking shit
 11. Look into rxjs debounce to prevent people from continually spamming any of the UI buttons
 12. Figure out how to not show links if a film showtime isn't being watched
+13. Get refreshPostgresContainer task to show up/autocomplete when typing

 Avengers Go-Live Checklist:
 1. Able to list/set film names to scan and alert on